-Our constating documents allow us to issue an unlimited number of common shares for such consideration and on such terms and conditions as shall be established by the board of directors, in many cases, without the approval of shareholders.
-We may issue common shares in offerings from treasury (including through the sale of securities convertible into or exchangeable for common shares) and on the exercise of stock options or other securities exercisable for common shares.
-We cannot predict the size of future issuances of common shares or the effect that future issuances and sales of common shares, or the perception that such issuances could occur, may adversely affect prevailing market prices for the common shares.
-With any additional issuance of common shares, investors will suffer dilution to their voting power and we may experience dilution.
+Our constating documents allow us to issue an unlimited number of Common Shares for such consideration and on such terms and conditions as shall be established by the Board of Directors, in many cases, without the approval of shareholders.
+We may issue Common Shares in offerings from treasury (including through the sale of securities convertible into or exchangeable for Common Shares) and on the exercise of stock options or other securities exercisable for Common Shares.
+We cannot predict the size of future issuances of Common Shares or the effect that future issuances and sales of Common Shares, or the perception that such issuances could occur, may adversely affect prevailing market prices for the Common Shares.
+With any additional issuance of Common Shares, investors will suffer dilution to their shareholder interest and voting power.

-Holders of our common shares may not receive dividends.
+Holders of our Common Shares may not receive dividends.

-We have not historically declared cash dividends on our common shares.
-Holders of our common shares are entitled to receive only such dividends as our Board of Directors may declare out of funds legally available for such payments.
+We have not historically declared cash dividends on our Common Shares.
+Holders of our Common Shares are entitled to receive only such dividends as our Board of Directors may declare out of funds legally available for such payments.
 Our ability to pay dividends will be subject to our future earnings, capital requirements and financial condition, as well as our compliance with covenants related to any future indebtedness and would only be declared in the discretion of our Board of Directors.